-The fluctuations in Investments and Restricted investments from year to year is the net effect of investment purchases, redemptions, maturities and amortization and the change in fair value of investments as required by Governmental Accounting Standards Board (GASB) Statement No. 31.
-This statement requires certain investments to be recorded at fair value and the unrealized gains or losses be reported in the Statements of Revenues, Expenses and Changes in Fund Net Position.
+The fluctuations in Investments and Restricted investments from year to year is the net effect of investment purchases, redemptions, maturities and amortization and the change in fair value of investments as required by governmental accounting standards.
+Certain investments are required to be recorded at fair value and the unrealized gains or losses be reported in the Statements of Revenues, Expenses and Changes in Fund Net Position.